achuchulev/vault-mysql-dyn_logins/README.md

 ### Consul-Template

-#### consul-template tool runs as a daemon which queries a Consul or Vault cluster and updates any number of specified templates on the file system
+#### It runs as a daemon which queries a Consul or Vault cluster and updates any number of specified templates on the file system

 Create a template file based on your application connection string with extension `.tpl`